 Teton County Library, a county agency, is governed by a Board of Directors whose members are appointed by the Teton County Board of Commissioners.

 County property taxes function as the primary funding source for the library, providing the budget to sustain the facility, staff and core collections.
 County support comprises 85% of the library’s total fiscal year operating budget.

 Teton County Library benefits from an active private-public partnership with the Teton County Library Foundation, from which the library garners 10% of its annual budget.
 Additionally, the library receives in-kind volunteer support, totaling 5% of its annual costs, from the Teton County Library Friends.

-Supporting Nonprofit Organizations
+Supporting Nonprofit Organization

 The Teton County Library Foundation was originally founded in 1982 to accept gifts to the library.
 In 1994, it became an active fundraising organization with the goal of securing the land at 125 Virginian Lane.

 In 2023, the Foundation merged with fellow supporting organization Teton County Library Friends, which had long contributed a wide range of volunteer services and income earned from book sales and the operation of the Book Nook in the library lobby.